sonjaheikkinen/mapGenerator/documentation/testing.md

 ## Manual tests

-So far this has basicly been looking at the maps and checking if they look like what they should.
+So far this has just been looking at the maps and checking if they look like what they should.